LogoRS Paper Hub

 Group Export & Sharing

 Export selected papers as a Group JSON file with a custom name.
 Groups appear in the "All Groups" dropdown for quick filtering.
-Submit your group via Pull Request to share it with the community.
+Submit your group via PR, or set up auto-updated groups by author name — the pipeline keeps them in sync daily.

 Web Viewer Guide